ppy/osu-wiki/wiki/News_styling_criteria/en.md

 ### Markdown

-The osu! wiki uses a partial implementation of GFM (GitHub Flavored Markdown), about which you can learn more [here](https://github.github.com/gfm/).
-There are some exceptions:
+The osu! wiki uses a partial implementation of GFM (GitHub Flavored Markdown) with the following exceptions:

 - Titles
 - Headers